RA-Chaudhry/Project-Similarity-Analyser/README.md

 ## 📜 License

-This project is licensed under the **MIT License** – feel free to use, modify, and distribute with proper credit.
+This project is licensed under the **MIT License** – feel free to use, modify, and distribute with prope